ricko2001/RootsMagic_Database_Design/Tables/FANTypeTable.md

 ## Purpose

-Stores the tpes of Associations, both builtin and custom.
+Stores the types of Associations, both builtin and custom.
 Including the sentence template used in reports.

 ## Table DDL